Beyond Code Pairs: Dialogue-Based Data Generation for LLM Code Translation: Conclusion

 \section{Conclusion}

-This paper addresses the significant challenges inherent in Fortran-to-C++ translation by introducing an innovative LLM-based approach featuring a novel Questioner-Solver module.
-This approach not only generates a valuable multi-turn dialogue dataset to enhance LLMs' domain knowledge but also demonstrates substantial improvements across multiple metrics, affirming its effectiveness in increasing syntactic accuracy and functional reliability.
-The results highlight the potential of dialogue-based LLM training to revolutionize legacy code modernization, proposing a new paradigm for automated code translation technologies.
-Future efforts will focus on expanding dataset diversity and enhancing model capabilities to advance HPC translation tasks.
+This paper addresses the challenges of low-resource code translation by introducing an LLM-based approach featuring a novel Questioner--Solver module.
+Our framework automatically generates multi-turn dialogue datasets that capture reasoning traces, compiler feedback, and error-correction strategies, providing richer supervision than traditional code-pair datasets.
+Experiments on Fortran\(\to\)C++ and C++\(\to\)CUDA demonstrate substantial improvements in compilation, execution, and unit-test success rates, with a fine-tuned 7B model surpassing larger proprietary baselines.
+These results highlight the potential of dialogue-based supervision to significantly advance legacy code modernization.
+Future efforts will focus on expanding language coverage, incorporating performance-aware evaluation, and exploring curriculum-based training strategies.